Linafina100/GenomeAnalysis/README.md

 1. Raw Data QC: Initial quality assessment of Illumina DNA reads using FastQC.
 2. Read Preprocessing: Adapter removal and quality trimming using Trimmomatic.
 3. Post-Trimming QC: Secondary assessment with FastQC to verify trimming efficiency.
-4. Genome Assembly: De novo assembly of Chromosome 3 using Nanopore long-reads and Illumina short-read polishing.
+4. Genome Assembly: De novo assembly of Chromosome 3 using Nanopore long-reads with Fly/Canu (tbd).
+5. Polishing with Illumina short-reads using Pilon.
-5. Assembly Evaluation: Quality assessment of the resulting contigs using QUAST.
+6. Assembly Evaluation: Quality assessment of the resulting contigs using QUAST.
-6. Synteny & Comparison: Visual comparison of the assembly against the reference genome using MUMmer/MUMmerplot.

-Functional Annotation: Identifying gene structures and coding sequences.

-RNA-Seq Preprocessing: QC and trimming of Illumina RNA-seq reads (Heat Stress vs. Control).

-Read Mapping: Aligning RNA-seq reads to the new assembly using BWA/SAMtools.

-Quantification: Generating gene-level counts using HTSeq-count.

-Differential Expression: Statistical analysis of heat stress response using DESeq2 in R

-Trimmed reads are stored in the data directory.
-Symbolic links are used in the analyses directory to reflect workflow steps without duplicating large files.
+7. Structural gene prediction with BRAKER2 and functional assignment with eggNOG-mapper.
+8. Differential expression analysis across heat conditions with STAR, featureCounts and DESeq2.